Specialty overview

 Eligibility

 Applicants must have permanent residency or citizenship of Australia and New Zealand at the time of registration and hold general (unconditional) medical registration in Australia or general scope or restricted general scope registration in the relevant specialty in New Zealand.
-Applicants are also required to have successfully completed the RACS Hand Hygiene Learning Module and RACS Operating with Respect eModule, and have passed the RACS Generic Surgical Sciences Examination (GSSE) at time of registration or by close of SET applications.
+Applicants must have completed the Introduction to Operating with Respect module, and applicants must have at least 70% in the NSA Neurosurgery Anatomy Exam at the time of application.
 Further details are available from RACS.

 Flexibility